© Alexander Benz

 On photography and memory...

-But why do I feel the need to capture my world and inconvenience others by asking them to pose for me?
 I take pictures because I feel compelled to, perhaps out of a fear of missing out on the essence of life.
 However, there are moments when I would rather fully immerse myself in the present instead of interrupting it to document it photographically.
-Once a moment passes, it's gone forever, replaced by something new.
+But once a moment passes, it's gone forever, already replaced by something new.

-At times, I try to let go of this constant need to capture every moment.
-Yet, inevitably, the desire to photograph resurfaces.
-I find myself wishing I had taken a picture of a person in my kitchen, sitting around the table under a lamp I had forgotten was even there.
-While I can replay meaningful conversations in my mind, they can't replace the visual context provided by a photograph.
-The small details, how a person looked during that time, noticing that I still have the same table in my kitchen twenty years later, remembering a time when I used to smoke a lot...
+While I can replay the meaningful conversations we had in my mind, they can't replace the visual context provided by a photograph.
+The small details, how the person looked during that time, noticing that I still have the same table in my kitchen twenty years later, bring back memories of a time that was simply different.

 I take photographs because they provoke thought and allow me to see.
 And it's a bonus when they provoke thought in others too.